-A number of committees and forums identify and manage risk at group level.
-These committees and forums operate together with risk management and are mandated by the board.
+A number of committees and forums identify and manage risk at a group level.
+These committees and forums operate together with risk management, as mandated by the board.
+IBL and Investec Limited audit committees report into the DLC Audit Committee.
+IBL BRCC also has an independent risk committee which report into the DLC BRCC.

 Our governance framework is highlighted below.